tevador/RandomJS/README.md

 1. Open the command prompt in the src directory.
 1. Run `npm install`.
 1. Run the javascript sandbox: `node sandbox.js`.
-1. Run `Tevador.RandomJS.exe` or `Tevador.RandomJS.Crypto.exe` in a separate command prompt.
+1. Run `Tevador.RandomJS.exe` or `Tevador.RandomJS.Miner.exe` in a separate command prompt.

 ### Linux
 #### Dependencies